 - 5.1.
-Every employee, Trustee and Local Committee member of the school as well as every volunteer who assists the school is under a general legal duty: - 5.1.1.
-To protect children from abuse and neglect; - 5.1.2.
+Every employee, Trustee and School Committee members of the school as well as every volunteer who assists the school is under a general legal duty: - 5.1.1.
+To protect children from harm, abuse, exploitation and neglect;

+- 5.1.2.
 To be aware of the school's child protection procedures and to follow them; - 5.1.3.
 To know how to access and implement the school's child protection procedures, independently if necessary; - 5.1.4.
-To keep a sufficient record of any significant concern or complaint, conversation or event in accordance with this policy; and

-5.1.5.
-To report any matters of concern to the Designated Safeguarding Lead without delay.

-- 5.2.
-The Board of Trustees ensures that the school's safeguarding arrangements take into account the procedures and practice of the Local Safeguarding Partners and Keeping Children Safe in Education 2023. - 5.3.
+To keep a sufficient record of any significant concern or complaint, conversation or event in accordance with this policy; and - 5.1.5.
+To report any matters of concern to the Designated Safeguarding Lead without delay. - 5.2.
+The Board of Trustees ensures that the school's safeguarding arrangements take into account the procedures and practice of the Local Safeguarding Partners and Keeping Children Safe in Education 2024. - 5.3.
 The Board of Trustees will ensure that there are appropriate procedures and policies in place to support timely and appropriate action to be taken to safeguard a child and promote their welfare, and that regularly updated training takes place with all staff and volunteers. - 5.4.
 The board of Trustees will ensure Liberty schools meet the DfE filtering and monitoring standards which set out that schools and colleges should: - Identify and assign roles and responsibilities to manage IT filtering and monitoring systems - Review filtering and monitoring provision at least annually - Block harmful and inappropriate content without unreasonably impacting teaching and learning - Have effective monitoring strategies in place that meet their safeguarding needs

 - 5.5.
-The board of Trustees will review the standards and discuss with IT staff and service providers what more needs to be done to support schools and colleges in meeting this standard. - 5.6.
-Trustees will ensure that Safer Recruitment principles are adhered to in accordance with Part 3, Keeping Children Safe in Education 2023, including the additional requirement to undertake online searches for all shortlisted candidates this is outlined in the Safer Recruitment Policy and LAT Online searches guidance. - 5.7.
+The board of Trustees will review compliance with the above standards at regular intervals and at least annually. - 5.6.
+Trustees will ensure that Safer Recruitment principles are adhered to in accordance with Part 3, Keeping Children Safe in Education 2024, including the additional requirement to undertake online searches for all shortlisted candidates this is outlined in the Safer Recruitment Policy and LAT Online searches guidance. - 5.7.
 The Board of Trustees will review any serious incidents and instruct a post-incident review with the support of LAT Director of Safeguarding, to ensure all policies and procedures are being adhered to and have oversight of annual Safeguarding Audits conducted in all schools. - 5.8.
-The Board of Trustees ensure there are clear lines of accountability through the Safeguarding Quality Assurance Framework, which is completed and reviewed termly. - 5.9.
+The Board of Trustees ensure there are clear lines of accountability of Safeguarding, outlined in the scheme of delegation.
+Trustees are assured of Safeguarding policies, systems and practice via termly reports provided by the Director of Safeguarding and Trustee school visits. - 5.9.
 A designated teacher is appointed by the Principal to promote the educational achievement of children who are looked after / in care and previously looked after (see 11.6 for contact details of the designated teacher for looked after children).
 As the central point of contact for the school, the designated teacher will ensure appropriate and timely liaison with the Virtual School and where appropriate, the Virtual School Head. - 5.10.
 The Trustees will ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.
 In particular, they will ensure that the information they need in relation to the child's looked after status, their care arrangements and the levels of authority delegated to the carer by the authority looking after them, is made available to them.